Things NOT To Do When An Employee Resigns

 Playing politics

-When one of your employees is giving you the news about the resignation, don't tell him/her not to say a word to the other colleagues, just to give you the time to sort out things or to avoid creating rumors inside your team.
+When one of your employees gives you the news about the resignation, don't tell him/her not to say a word to the other colleagues, just to provide you with the time to sort out things or to avoid creating rumors inside your team.

 If you do think you can change the decision of resignation, you can ask the employee to give you a day or so to see what you can do for him/her and tell him/her you'll come back with news as soon as possible.